 Instapage offers custom plans for those who need more flexibility or higher plan limits.
 And a 14-day free trial is available.

-Landingi is another landing page builder with powerful drag & drop functionality.
+Landingi is another landing page builder with powerful drag and drop functionality.

 While it’s not as feature packed as Instapage, it is a lot more affordable and still offers important CRO based features such as dynamic text replacement and A/B testing.